 Participation in this research is voluntary.
 If you don't wish to take part, you don't have to.
+You will receive the best possible care whether or not you take part.

-If you decide you want to take part in this study, you will be asked to type in your full name and click the 'Yes, I consent' button to begin your application.
+If you decide you want to take part in this study, you will be asked to type in your full name and click the 'Yes, I consent' button to begin your online application.
 By typing your full name you are telling us that you:

-- Understand what you have read in this Participant Information Sheet - Consent to take part in the application process, and if eligible, become a participant of the research project - Consent to take part in the research project whatever group you are assigned to - Consent to complete the treatment program if assigned to that group - Consent to the use of your personal and health information as described
+- Understand what you have read in this Participant Information Sheet - Consent to take part in the research project - Consent to the use of your personal and health information as described.